 Units In grades K-5, students spend the year investigating the five strands of the HCPS III social studies standards, history, political science/civics, geography, cultural anthropology, and economics.
 Students develop their understanding of grade level social studies standards by exploring various materials such as authentic artifacts, current events, and digital resources.

 Mililani Uka is fully networked for voice, video, and data including internet access from all classrooms and offices.
 The office is equipped for electronic payroll, budgeting, finances, student information, and inventory.
 All teachers have laptops and printers to plan lessons, take attendance and lunch count, produce report cards, and communicate via email.
 The library is networked for circulation, on-line catalog, and electronic references.
-There are four computer labs (PC and Mac) and student computers are available in most classrooms.
+There are four computer labs (2 Mac and 2 Chrome desktops) and student computers are available in most classrooms.
+Grades 3-5 are now 1:1, which means that there is a device available for each student.
 Our lower grades also have iPads for use inside the classroom.
-Students go to a computer lab at least once a week for curriculum integrated lessons using applications from Microsoft Office, Apple iWork, and Google Apps for Education.
-In addition, students have access to numerous online learning programs such as KidBiz, iXL, Discovery Education, and Type to Learn.
+Students go to a computer lab at least once every two weeks for curriculum integrated lessons using applications from Microsoft Office, Apple iWork, and Google Apps for Education.
+In addition, students have access to numerous online learning programs such as KidBiz, iXL, Discovery Education, and Typing Agent.
 Please see the online programs page of our website for more information.

 QUEST is Mililani Uka’s enrichment program.
 It is a supplemental, inquiry based, pull out program that services identified students in First through Fifth grades.
 QUEST focuses on multiple intelligences in various content areas.
 Students use their strengths and “stretch” in other areas as they become critical thinkers and problem solvers.
 They are also given the opportunity to become self directed learners, community contributors, quality producers, effective communicators, and ethical users of technology.